-Fortunately, drivers can be trained and tested in hazard perception skill (see for reviews: McDonald et al., 2015; Moran, Bennett, & Prabhakharan, 2019).
-A large-scale randomized controlled trial in the United States has shown that, after taking the Risk Awareness and Perception Training (RAPT) in the first year of independent driving, the crash risk of young men decreased significantly (Thomas, Rilea, Blomberg, Peck, & Korbelak, 2016).
+However, drivers can be trained and tested in hazard perception skill (see for reviews: McDonald et al., 2015; Moran, Bennett & Prabhakharan, 2019).
+Not all research shows positive results for hazard perception training courses: a large-scale randomized controlled trial in the United States has not shown a significant decrease in crash risk after taking the Risk Awareness and Perception Training (RAPT) in the first year of independent driving(Roberts et al., 2021) for the entire research group.
+Only the participants with a lower socioeconomic status benefitted significantly from the training.
 A more recent example is the hazard perception training developed at the University of Queensland (Horswill et al., 2021).
 It makes use of video clips of real crashes shot by dashcams.
 These videos stop when the first precursors of a crash become visible and the learners have to predict what happens next.
 Afterwards they are shown what really happened and the trainers also explain what else could have happened.
-Participants who had attended the training had higher scores on a hazard perception test than participants who did not attend the training.
-The compulsory testing of hazard perception skill as part of licensing systems for novice drivers has led to reductions in novice driver crashes in at least two countries (the UK and Australia), presumably because it raises the skill levels needed before being allowed to drive (Wells, et al., 2008; Boufous et al, 2011).
+Participants who had attended the training had higher scores on a hazard perception test than participants who did not attend the training (Horswill et al.,2021) and had a reduced rate of heavy breaking, speeding and over-revving in everyday driving (Horswill et al., 2022).
+The compulsory testing of hazard perception skill as part of licensing systems for novice drivers has led to reductions in novice driver crashes in at least two countries (the UK and Australia), presumably because it raises the skill levels needed before being allowed to drive (Wells, et al., 2008; Boufous et al., 2011).

-5.2.2 Resilience training
+4.2.2 Resilience training

 Resilience training is about motivational skills that are not only relevant for driving but also relevant for other aspects of life, such as resisting peer pressure.
-Senserrick et al. (2009) evaluated the effect a resilience training course had on the crash risk of young novice drivers in Australia.
+Senserrick et al. (2021) evaluated the effect a resilience training course had on the crash risk of young novice drivers in Australia in the 13 years after succession of the training.
+The training course consisted of a one-day community seminar that is preceded an followed by multiple smaller sessions that focus on common youth risks including driver and passenger risks.
 They found that such a training program reduced crash risk and showed promise.
 However, the research design of this evaluation study was rather weak because no random assignment was applied.

-5.3 Exposure measures
+4.3 Exposure measures

 Elvik (2010) argues that the young novice driver problem is more difficult to solve than other road safety problems because part of the problem is inherent given the nature of young people and this cannot be changed.
 Due to the late development of the part of the brain involving executive function and early emotional maturity, young drivers will always remain somewhat more adventurous than older and more experienced drivers.
-If then the scope for improvement of attitudes towards safe driving is limited, it is still possible to reduce crash rates of young drivers by having them drive less.
-After the introduction of a free public transport pass for students in 1992 in the Netherlands, the crash involvement of young male drivers dropped by almost 50% but it did not drop for young female drivers (Twisk, 2000).
-This measure was not intended to be a road safety measure but it had at least a strong road safety effect on the crash involvement of young male drivers.
+If then the scope for improvement of attitudes towards safe driving is limited, it is still possible to reduce crash rates of young drivers by having them drive less, for example by stimulating the use of public transport among young people.
+This was not intended to be a road safety measure but it had a strong road safety effect on the crash involvement of young male drivers.
 As already mentioned, GDL systems postpone independent driving and therefore can also partly be considered as an exposure measure.

-5.4 Enforcement
+4.4 Legislation

-5.4.1 Lower alcohol limit for novice drivers
+4.4.1 Lower alcohol limit for novice drivers